git-me-not/debian-debootstrap/README.md

 # Debian Debootstrap Install
-this is the documentation for debian debootstrap install.
+this is the documentation for debian debootstrap install (Debian 12)